tktracker/IntuneDocs/intune/fundamentals/use-docs.md

 ## Consolidation of documentation for Microsoft Endpoint Manager

-To better support combined scenarios for Intune and Configuration Manager, this documentation library is moving to [https://docs.microsoft.com/memdocs/intune](https://docs.microsoft.com/memdocs/intune) by March 8th.
+To better support combined scenarios for Intune and Configuration Manager, this documentation library is moving to [https://docs.microsoft.com/memdocs/intune](https://docs.microsoft.com/memdocs/intune).
 The Configuration Manager documentation library will later move to [https://docs.microsoft.com/memdocs/configmgr](https://docs.microsoft.com/memdocs/configmgr).
 All links will automatically redirect, so you don't need to make any changes for reading this content.

 If you provide feedback or contribute to articles, some changes are necessary: